OMIC-G/RSV/README.md

 2. Submission to GISAID of consensus sequences
 3. Report of clades to autonomous community Health Authorities (SERGAS)

-This is the result of a continuous collaborative effort of the OMIC-G network (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia)
+This is the result of a collaborative work of the OMIC-G network (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia)

 ## Dependencies